Gmousse/dataframe-js/README.md

 ## API

-The dataframe-js api provides some shortcuts to treat and manipulate easily.
+The dataframe-js api provides some shortcuts to treat and manipulate data easily.
 You can see additional use cases in `./tests/`.

 #### Create DataFrame